tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

-If the light client is under attack (either directly - lunatic / phantom validators or indirectly - fork on the main chain), it's supposed to halt and send an evidence of misbehavior to the correct full node.
+If the light client is under attack (either directly - lunatic / phantom validators or indirectly - fork on the main chain), it's supposed to halt and send evidence of misbehavior to the correct full node.
 Upon receiving an evidence, full node should punish malicious validators (if possible).

 ## Decision